CFEL-FM

 CFEL-FM is a French-language Canadian radio station located in Quebec City, Quebec, but the station's official city of license is Lévis.

-Owned and operated by Leclerc Communication Inc., it is a Class C1 FM station which broadcasts on 102.1 MHz using a directional antenna.
+Owned and operated by Leclerc Communication Inc., it is a Class C1 FM station that broadcasts on 102.1 MHz using a directional antenna.

 The station has an alternative rock format branded as blvd 102.1.